kimono-koans/httm/README.md

 `httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used to the *interactively* view and restore such files.

-`httm` might change the way you use ZFS snapshots (because searching for unique file versions can be a chore) or the Time Machine concept (because `httm` is actually fast!).
+Inspired by the wonderful [findoid](https://github.com/jimsalterjrs/sanoid) script.

-Inspired by the wonderful [findoid](https://github.com/jimsalterjrs/sanoid) but is about twice as fast in non-interactive mode.
+`httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is fast!).

 `httm` also boasts an array of seductive features, like: